 Updates for your vehicle

-You’ll hardly ever need to run updates through your vehicle for Android Auto.
-Your phone will handle updates to the platform separately from our vehicle.
-The unfortunate news for those who lack access to
+The good news is you’ll barely ever need to run updates through your vehicle for Android Auto.
+Your phone takes control and manages these updates separately from your car.
+Unfortunately, those who do not currently have

-Although your car has very little to do with updating Android Auto, it will require maintenance to run the latest software or firmware that enables such platforms.
-In some cases, this means taking over-the-air (OTA) updates from your vehicle’s manufacturer when available.
-If you struggle with these types of updates and procedures, you can always take your car to the dealership.
-The technician will ensure that your infotainment system is running at maximum capacity and efficiency.
+Even though your vehicle doesn’t have much to do with Android Auto updates, it will still need regular maintenance in order to run the latest software or firmware necessary for these platforms.
+Many times, this means installing over-the-air (OTA) updates from your vehicle’s manufacturer when they are sent out.
+If you’re not a fan of dealing with these types of technical updates and processes, we advise taking your vehicle to the dealership.
+One of the technicians can help you by ensuring your infotainment system is working correctly and operating at optimal capacity.

 - Meters headphones hands-on review: Analog style with a digital twist